daniyal91/dh_learner_client/README.md

 - `bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
 - `env` - Folder contains different environments to be used by the app.
-- `Gruntfile.js` - our build script; see "The Build System" below.
+- `Gruntfile.js` - our build script.
 - `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.
 - `server.js` - Used to run production code from build/ directory.

 ### How To Run The App in Development Mode
 To run the application in development environment with live reload simply run